 If ride operations are suspended for more than one continuous hour due to weather, a rain check will be issued to Guests who:

-- Have a receipt for today’s admission and
+- Have a receipt for admission on the day rain checks are issued.

 Sorry, but rain checks may not be issued after ride operations have resumed.